hungovercoders-blog/datagriff/docs/_posts/2024-08-13-git-conventional-vs-code-workflow/2024-08-13-git-conventional-vs-code-workflow.md

 ![Git Smart Commit]({{ site.baseurl }}/assets/2024-08-13-git-conventional-vs-code-workflow/git-smart-commit.PNG)

 The last piece of the extension recommendations, in File > Preferences > Settings of VS Code set git.postCommitCommand to sync.
 This will mean every time you commit... you sync!
-No more lost code im remote locations and awesome commit messages to boot!
+No more lost code in remote locations and awesome commit messages to boot!

 ![Git Post Commit Sync]({{ site.baseurl }}/assets/2024-08-13-git-conventional-vs-code-workflow/git-post-commit-sync.PNG)